 While you might have been on-campus before, Orientation is much more than a campus tour.
 It includes lots of valuable information that family members might not know just by living in Wilmington.
 We believe families can never have too much information about what their student will be experiencing.

-Can a family member assist me in registering for classes?
+Can a parent or family member assist me in registering for classes?

 Thinking of living off-campus?
 UNCW’s Center for Commuter & Non-Traditional Student Services can help!
 Click HERE for more information.